 Washington DC rose to the number 5 spot after creating a successful bike share program last year, with a 44 percent increase.

-However, if you are a Seattleite, you’re probably not too thrilled about that ranking considering the amount of bicycle fatalities we have seen throughout the year.
+However, if you are a Seattleite, you’re probably not too thrilled about that ranking considering the amount of bicycle accident fatalities we have seen throughout the year.

 While we have many people biking to work and transporting more sustainably, we also have many cyclists getting hit by cars.